 Experimental Traffic Regulation Orders (ETRO)

-Experimental orders are used when a scheme needs to be monitored, allowing changes to be made before restrictions are made permanent.
+These orders are used when a scheme needs to be monitored.
+It allows changes to be made before restrictions are made permanent.

 These orders last a maximum of 18 months.
 After this they are either made permanent, changed or stopped.
 In the case of the first two options, an extra order will be needed.